immersive-web/webxr-ar-module/explainer.md

 ### Beginning a VR session

-Clicking the "Enter VR" button in the previous sample will attempt to acquire a `VRSession` by callling `VRDisplay.requestSession`.
+Clicking the "Enter VR" button in the previous sample will attempt to acquire a `VRSession` by callling `VRDevice`'s `requestSession` method.
 This returns a promise that resolves to a `VRSession` upon success.
 When requesting a session, the capabilities that the returned session must have are passed in via a dictionary, exactly like the `supportsSession` call.
 If `supportsSession` resolved for a given dictionary, then calling `requestSession` with the same dictionary values should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user gesture for an exclusive session.)
 The UA is ultimately responsible for determining if it can honor the request.

 ```js
 function beginVRSession() {